themanyone/gitblog/README.md

 1. Optionally update [marked.js](https://github.com/chjj/marked).
 2. See that the latest marked.min.js is in the js folder of this project.
 3. Edit this README.md or replace with custom markdown.
-4. Edit navbar.html with site links.
+4. Edit navbar.html or use [FirstPage](http://thenerdshow.com/firstpage) to generate the menu.
 3. Copy this project to a web server.

 ## Testing